Self-Initiated Open World Learning for Autonomous AI Agents: Introduction

 ``\textit{Hi John, how are you today}?''

-When it sees a new guest, it should detect this guest as new or novel as it has never seen him/her before.
-This is a \textbf{\textit{novelty detection}} problem.
-It then needs to \textbf{\textit{respond}} or \textbf{\textit{adapt}} to the novel situation, e.g., by saying to the new guest
+When it sees a new guest, it should detect this guest as new or novel because it has never seen him/her before.
+This is a \textbf{\textit{novelty detection}} problem (also known as \textit{out-of-distribution} (OOD) \textit{detection}).
+It then needs to \textbf{\textit{accommodate}} or \textbf{\textit{adapt}} to the novel situation, e.g., by saying to the new guest

 ``\textit{Hello, welcome to our hotel!
 What is your name, sir}?''